jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/02/2018-02-27-tdd-and-acknowledging-imperfection.md

 <!-- February 27, 2018 11:45:00 PM Philippine Time -->

-(Just a thought regarding the discipline of TDD...
-This might help convince others to accept TDD :smile:)
+(Just a thought regarding the discipline of TDD --- _TDD from the perspective of a hopeful inexperienced TDD advocate_... :smile: This _might_ help convince others to accept TDD)

 When we do TDD, we are acknowledging that **we are not perfect beings**...